benjamin-bader/wire-gradle-plugin/README.md

 This is a temporary repo.
 It is a direct copy of a plugin implementation that will be merged into the official Wire repository "soon".
 We'd like to use this "sooner", so here we are.

+The purpose of hosting this here is to repackage the plugn and publish it as a snapshot to Sonatype, enabling easy use in our projects until this code gets an official release.

 Again, there is no original code here - this is a repackaging of a pull request that has been pending for several months.

 https://github.com/square/wire/pull/177